 The push for artificial intelligence (AI) call center solutions goes hand in hand with customers’ preference for self-service.
 Advances in AI technology is expected to streamline call center experiences and call routing.
 Many of these advances can be seen in increasingly sophisticated chatbots.
 These AI applications allow call centers to handle more simple interactions, as well as tracking and recording customer data with greater accuracy.
 They’re also able to operate around the clock, providing 24/7 voice or text support.

 Not hardly.
 (At least, not yet.)
 Chatbots are no replacement for the empathy and complex problem-solving skills of a human agent.
 AI on a call center scale is also expensive and still requires human monitoring for quality assurance.
 And in the end, customers still prefer the human touch.
 Despite the demand for self-service, 34 percent of customers expressed frustration with how long it took to reach a live person.

 For now, AI seems tailored more to enhancing the capabilities of human call center agents.
 Chatbots can handle simple concerns, freeing human agents to spend more time solving complex customer issues.

 Communications have changed over the decades, opening up new channels beyond phone calls and letters.
 Now there’s email, chat, video, social, text, etc. And customers will want to use one channel over another and expect call centers to accommodate them.
-Most customers (74 percent) still prefer to solve customer service issues over the phone.
-However, that preference is expected to drop to below 50 percent by 2019.
+Most customers (74 percent) still prefer to solve customer service issues over the phone; however, that number is expected to drop below 50% by end of this year.